Authored by the expert who managed and guided the team behind the Cambodia Property Pack

 Are there any decent properties for $100k in Siem Reap, or is it all scams?

-Buying in the most popular areas like Old Market, Pub Street, or the Wat Bo riverside is possible at $100k, but you would be limited to very compact studios or older units that may need some updating.
+Buying in the most popular areas of Siem Reap like near Old Market, Pub Street, or the riverside core is technically possible for $100,000, but you would be looking at a very compact studio, and you need to be careful because "too cheap near Pub Street" listings are often marketing traps rather than genuine opportunities.

 What property types can I afford for $100k in Siem Reap (studio, land, old house)?